 This article will explain the steps necessary to log errors from your web application into elmah.io.
-We also offer more specific guides on ASP.NET MVC, Web API, Nancy and a lot of other web- and logging-frameworks.
+We also offer more specific guides on ASP.NET MVC, Web API, and a lot of other web- and logging-frameworks.
 Read through this tutorial and head over to a tutorial specific for your choice of framework afterwards.
-If you don’t know ELMAH, check out our ELMAH Tutorial - what is ELMAH and visit the nice folks over at the ELMAH project page.
-Let’s get started.

 Select a project template of your choice:

 Navigate to elmah.io and login using username/password or your favorite social provider.
 When logged in, elmah.io redirects you to the dashboard.
 If you just signed up, you will be guided through the process of creating an organization and a log.

-When created, elmah.io shows you the install instructions.
+When the log has been created, elmah.io shows you the install instructions.
 If you are currently on the dashboard, click the gears icon on the lower right corner of the log box.
 Don't pay too much attention to the install steps, because the rest of this tutorial will guide you through the installation.
 Keep the page open in order to copy your API key and log ID at a later step:

 Navigate back to your web project, right click References and select Manage NuGet Packages: